-25 Hidden Galaxy Note 3 Features
+25 Galaxy Note 3 Tips, Tricks and Hidden Features

 The Samsung Galaxy Note 3 is full of features that most users will overlook or never go deep enough into the settings to figure out.
 After exploring the Samsung Galaxy Note 3 settings and looking for the best way to use the Galaxy Note 3 we discovered a collection of hidden Samsung Galaxy Note 3 features that unlock the full potential of this device.
+In addition to those hard to find items, we have a number of Galaxy Note 3 tips and tricks to help users get more out of this device.

 Wether this is your first Galaxy Note or you third, Samsung is well-known for hiding features deep within settings and including small extras into the more well-known features like multitasking and the S Pen.
 We’ll show you how to add additional storage to the Samsung Galaxy Note 3, on top of a Micro SD card, how to supercharge the keyboard, what you need to know for a better multitasking experience and much, much more.